PabloCasia/latex/README.md

 Compile a .tex file with pdflatex
 -----

-Only filename, without the .tex extension
+Only use filename, without the .tex extension
 ```bash
 docker run --rm -v `pwd`:/latex pablocasia/latex build filename
 ```